bio:

 Ash Arder (she/they) is a transdisciplinary artist whose research-based approach works to expose, deconstruct or reconfigure physical and conceptual systems – especially those related to ecology and/or industry.
 Ash manipulates physical and virtual environments to explore materials, mark making, mechanical portraiture and sound design as tools for complicating dynamics of power between humans, machines and the lands they occupy.

-She has held artist residencies at A Studio in the Woods in New Orleans (2017-18), Recess in Brooklyn (2019), Bemis Center for Contemporary Art in Omaha (2021), and University Musical Society in Ann Arbor (2021-22).
-Recent exhibitions include a solo show at the Cranbrook Art Museum (2023-24), and group shows at NXTHVN (2024), and Amant (2023).
+She has held artist residencies at A Studio in the Woods in New Orleans (2017-18), Recess in Brooklyn (2019), Bemis Center for Contemporary Art in Omaha (2021), University Musical Society in Ann Arbor (2021-22), Banff Centre for Arts and Creativity in Alberta (2024), and Michigan Central x Newlab in Detroit (2024).
+Recent exhibitions include a solo show at the Cranbrook Art Museum (2023-24), and group shows at NXTHVN (2024), California African American Museum (2024), Swiss Institute (2024), and Amant (2023).
 Ash is a 2023 Joan Mitchell Fellow, and a two-time awardee of the Knight Foundation's Arts Challenge grant.
 She received an MFA from the Cranbrook Academy of Art.

-Ash lives and works in Detroit, Michigan about an hour north of her hometown of Flint.
+Ash lives and works in Detroit, Michigan about an hour south of her hometown of Flint.

 statement: